Ladder Logic to Decode Direction from an Optical Encoder

 Inputs X0 and X1 are the respective A and B signals from the QR145 optical encoder.

-outputs C0 and C1 are used to latch direction, which is determined by the next high pulse after both signals go low ( Latch C4) .
+Outputs C0 and C1 are used to latch direction, which is determined by the next high pulse after both signals go low (Latch C4) .

 Rung three is used to latch when both channels are low.
-This a penultimate point in that the first signal to go high after this latch is set tells us the direction of the encoder.
+This is a penultimate point in that the first signal to go high after this latch is set tells us the direction of the encoder.